-Lake Deposits (Ql).
-Lake deposits have been mapped in Planning Areas 2 and 3, within Cañada Chiquita and Cañada Gobernadora.
-Lake deposits generally consist of silts, sands, and clays.
-The material generally is grayish brown to dark brown, locally organic, slightly porous, firm, and thinly bedded, with a well-developed soil structure.
+11 contain large, deep-seated landslides.
+The remaining planning areas contain scattered mapped landslides generally is grayish brown to dark brown, locally organic, slightly porous, firm, and thinly bedded, with a well-developed soil structure.

-Perched Soil (Qps).
-Local deposits of perched soil were encountered across the study area, predominately on the slopes and ridges of Cañada Chiquita and Cañada Gobernadora.
+Lake Deposits (Ol).
+Lake deposits have been mapped in Planning Areas 2 and 3, within Cañada predominately on the slopes and ridges of Cañada Chiquita and Cañada Gobernadora.
 Perched soil deposits are thought to occur as remnant soils from colluvium or slopewash deposited prior to uplift or erosion of the canyons (reference (7)).
 Perched soil deposits vary in composition, depending on the underlying material but, in general, are dark brown and clayey with some silts and sands.
 Perched soil deposits have a low permeability where high in clay content.